lukaskremla/micropython-tools-jetbrains/README.md

 This is a fork of the [jetbrains intellij micropython plugin](https://github.com/JetBrains/intellij-micropython).
-Credits to [Andrey Vlasovskikh](https://github.com/vlasovskikh) for creating the original plugin and to [Ilia Motornyi](https://github.com/elmot) for rewriting the communication layer to kotlin and for developing the new UI, which serves as the foundation for this project.
+Credits to [Andrey Vlasovskikh](https://github.com/vlasovskikh) for creating the original plugin and to [Ilia Motornyi](https://github.com/elmot) for rewriting the communication layer to kotlin and for developing the file system view, which serves as the foundation for this project.

 Many thanks also go to all of the contributors who helped maintain and improve the plugin in the past.